Mozilla: Firefox browser

 The Firefox web browser is available in both desktop and mobile versions.
 It uses the Gecko layout engine to render web pages, which implements current and anticipated web standards.
 As of late 2015, Firefox had approximately 10–11% of worldwide usage share of web browsers, making it the 4th most-used web browser.

 Firefox began as an experimental branch of the Mozilla codebase by Dave Hyatt, Joe Hewitt and Blake Ross, who believed the commercial requirements of Netscape's sponsorship and developer-driven feature creep compromised the utility of the Mozilla browser.
 To combat what they saw as the Mozilla Suite's software bloat, they created a stand-alone browser, with which they intended to replace the Mozilla Suite.

 Firefox was originally named Phoenix but the name was changed to avoid trademark conflicts with Phoenix Technologies.
 The initially announced replacement, Firebird, provoked objections from the Firebird project community.
 The current name, Firefox, was chosen on February 9, 2004.

 It was previously announced that Mozilla would launch a premium version of the Firefox browser by October 2019.
 The company's CEO, Chris Beard, was quoted by The Next Web: "there is no plan to charge money for things that are now free.
 So we will roll out a subscription service and offer a premium level."
 In September, Mozilla revealed their new offering, Firefox Premium Support, at $10 per installation.
 However, shortly after news broke of the service, Mozilla removed information about it from the website.
 Computerworld reported that in an email statement, Mozilla claimed "the page outlining that these paid support services for enterprise clients will be available was posted incorrectly."

 In October 2023, Mozilla announced that consumer 'Firefox accounts' were renamed to 'Mozilla accounts', explicitly indicating a desire to bring the Mozilla brand into greater prominence even with the diminution of some Firefox branding: Over the years, Firefox accounts expanded its role beyond being solely an authentication solution for Firefox Sync.
 It now serves as Mozilla's main authentication and account management service for a wide range of products and services, supporting millions of active account customers globally.
-As such, the original “Firefox” branding no longer accurately reflects the broad scope of Mozilla's offerings.
-The renaming is intended to create a more consistent brand experience across all Mozilla surfaces, driving higher awareness of the portfolio of Mozilla products.
+As such, the original "Firefox" branding no longer accurately reflects the broad scope of Mozilla's offerings.
+The renaming is intended to create a more consistent brand experience across all Mozilla surfaces, driving higher awareness of the portfolio of Mozilla products.As of July 2026, estimated Firefox's worldwide browser usage share declined to approximately 3.3%.